Category Archives: Independent Practice

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.

-Common English Verbs Followed by an Infinitive: Fail
+Common English Verbs Followed by an Infinitive: Mean

-Finally, this morning, here is a worksheet on the verb fail when used with an infinitive.
-He fails to see the merit in this particular document.
+Finally this morning, here is a worksheet on the verb mean as it is used with an infinitive.
+I mean to visit Coney Island this weekend.

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.